solana-developers/solana-cookbook/id/getting-started/installation.md

 footer: MIT Licensed
 ---

-## Unduh Web3.js
+## Install Web3.js

-Ada beberapa libraries yang bisa anda gunakan, dimulai dengan javascript atau typescript di Solana. <br/>
+There are a few libraries that you can use to get started with javascript or typescript on Solana.<br/>

 ### Web3.js

-[`@solana/web3.js`](https://solana-labs.github.io/solana-web3.js/) adalah library yang mempunyai banyak tools dasar Solana untuk interaksi, mengirim transaksi, dan baca dari blockchain.
+[`@solana/web3.js`](https://solana-labs.github.io/solana-web3.js/) is a library that has a lot of the basic Solana tools to interact, send transactions, and read from the blockchain.

-Anda bisa mengunduh library ini dengan mengikuti cara berikut :
+You can install with the following:

 <CodeGroup>
   <CodeGroupItem title="YARN" active>